netcraftsmen/pangea/README.md

 ## Ansible Collection

-This repository contains an Ansible Collection with a module to interface with Pangea Cloud.
+This repository contains an Ansible Collection `collections/ansible_collections/netcraftsmen/pangea/` including a module `intel.py` to interface with Pangea Cloud.
+The collection `README.md` documents installation and use.

 The `playbooks` directory contains two sample playbooks.
 Playbook `pb.intel_test.yml` is used to document the test cases.
 The playbook `pb.breach_user_check.yml` illustrates if a username, email or phone number has been exposed in a security breach.